-Remuneration Committee
+🥝 Remuneration Committee

 GRC - Sets and oversees the implementation of the Group's Remuneration Policy to deliver fair and responsible pay aligned with current and emerging market practices, meet regulatory and corporate governance requirements, and align the behaviour of executives with the strategic direction of the Group.
 It approves the total remuneration spend, including fixed pay, short-term and long-term incentives, other remuneration arrangements, and the particulars of a defined senior population.
-It also considers and approves the Group's remuneration disclosure policies and ensures that disclosures are accessible, understandable, accurate, complete and transparent and that the Group remunerates fairly and responsibly, focusing particularly on remuneration differentials.
+It also considers and approves the Group's remuneration disclosure policies and ensures that disclosures are accessible, understandable, accurate, complete and transparent and that the Group remuneration differentials.